gonutz/command_line_programs/README.md

                                0 is assumed for lines that do not start with a number.

 count_lines - Print the number of lines.
 Ignores the last line if it is empty.

+replace_all - replaces the first argument with the second for the standard input.

+first - Output the first N bytes of the input.
+Outputs all if no N is given or if the argument is not a number.
 ```